-STARTING THE REMOTE CONTROL PLANT MANUALLY. - To start the plant manually, first be sure the carburetor is properly filled with gasoline as described above under STARTING THE R EMOTE CONTROL PLANT ELECTRICALLY.
+STARTING THE REMOTE CONTROL PLANT MANUALLY. - To start the plant manually, first be sure the carburetor is properly filled with gasoline as described above under STARTING THE REMOTE CONTROL PLANT ELECTRICALLY.
 Do not have a heavy electrical load connected to the generator.
-On plants not equipped with a recoil starter accessory kit, engage the knot of the starting rope in a notch of the flywheel rope sheave and wind the rope in a clockwise direction to within a few inches of the handle.
-Crank the engine with a strong, fast pull the full length of the rope.
-Do not jerk the rope.
-Repeat the cranking as necessary.
-If the plant does not start readily, check the fuel and ignition systems, correcting any trouble found.
-Be sure the starting batteries are connected.
+Follow these IMPORTANT STEPS to avoid rope breakage due to a false start when cranking the engine: (1) Pull the starting rope slowly until the piston passes over compression but not permitting it to fire.
+(2) Rewind starter rope except for about 8 inches.
+(3) Pull rope its entire length with a fast steady pull.
+If engine fails to start repeat the entire procedure.
+If the engine fails to start readily, check the fuel and ignition systems, correcting any trouble found.
+Be sure the starting batteries are connected or have the Emergency Disconnect Point open and operate the choke manually.

-STARTING THE MANUAL TYPE PLANT. - See that the carburetor is properly filled as instructed for the remote control type plant.
+STARTING MANUAL & PORTABLE PLANTS. - See that the carburetor is properly filled as instructed for the remote control type plants.
 Adjust the manual carburetor choke (as illustrated) as necessary for the temperature conditions.
 If the plant has been standing idle in cold weather, the carburetor choke may have to be completely closed for the first cranking.
 In hot weather, or if the plant is still warm from recent operation, little or no choking should be required.
 Avoid overchoking.
 Before cranking, adjust the choke.
-On plants not equipped with a recoil starter accessory kit, wind the starting rope on the flywheel rope sheave in a clockwise direction to within a few inches of the rope handle.
-Crank the engine once with a strong, fast pull the full length of the rope.
-If the plant fails to start at the first cranking, change the choke setting and repeat the cranking.
-As the plant starts, adjust the choke position to the point where the plant runs smoothly.
+Follow these IMPORTANT STEPS to avoid rope breakage due to a false start when cranking the engine: (1) Pull the starting rope slowly until the piston passes over compression but NOT permitting it to fire.
+(2) Rewind starter rope except for about 8 inches.
+(3) Pull rope its entire length with a fast steady pull.
+If engine fails to start, change the choke setting as required by temperature conditions and repeat the entire cranking procedure.
+As the engine starts, adjust the choke position to the point where the plant runs smoothly.
 As the plant warms up, gradually open the choke to the running position, as illustrated.